SDearing/ZSL-The-Climate-Menace/README.md

 3. Implement a interactive drag and drop game in the app.
 4. Include a pledge system in the app, which will allow the user to create a pledge of how they will reduce their greenhouse footprint.
 #### Objectives
-Below are the objectives that I will need to complete to achieve the aims above, with time frames, how the success of the objective will be measured.
+Below are the objectives that I will need to complete to achieve the aims above, with time frames and how the success of the objective will be measured.

 |Objective                             | Time Frame                  | How it will be Measured                                         |
 |--------------------------------------|-----------------------------|-----------------------------------------------------------------|